Short Memory Loss, Brain Fog, or Cognitive Decline?

 Vitamin B12 and Folate (B9)

-Sources: Eggs, dairy, leafy greens, legumes, meat
+Sources: Eggs, leafy greens, legumes, dairy, meat

-Supplements: B-complex or individual B12 (methylcobalamin) and folate (methylfolate) supplements
+Supplements: B-complex or methylated B12 and folate

 Vitamin D